 Absolutely!
 You want someone who already knows your style to be at their side steering them toward the rings you love and away from the rings you don't.
 Feel free to be as specific with your sister as you'd like.
 If you're obsessed with emerald-cut diamonds nested in a perfect ring stack, tell her.
 If you've been spending every lunch break shopping for rings online, send her links to all your favorites.

-If you'd rather have a bigger diamond with a few flaws than a smaller diamond with none, slip her that nugget of info, too.
-With your sister on the case, he'll get a sounding board, you'll get a ring you'll adore, and she'll have the thrill of being part of one of the biggest moments in your life.
-Everyone wins.
+If you'd rather have a bigger diamond with a few flaws than a smaller diamond with none, slip her that little nugget of info, too.
+With your sister involved, your partner will get a sounding board, you'll get a ring you'll adore, and she'll have the thrill of being part of one of the biggest moments in your life.